Patrick Kipngeno Pre-2024 Mountain Running World Cup Finals Interview

 Kipngeno: Yeah.

-iRunFar: And then just this year, you’ve had a really, really good World Cup already.
-You won the Broken Arrow Skyrace and the VK.
+iRunFar: And then just this year, you’ve had a really, really good world cup already.
+You won the Broken Arrow Skyrace and VK.
 You won the Trofeo Nasego, and the uphill race there as well.
 You podiumed at Sierre-Zinal.
 So, what for you is the highlight of all that?

 Kipngeno: For me this year, it was a nice, good year for me, and I’m looking forward to the final.
 I’m very excited to run the final tomorrow, and I think everything will be good.

-iRunFar: I know you’re racing Golden Trails at the same time, so it’s been a really hectic season, so how does your body feel now?
+iRunFar: I know you’re racing the Golden Trail World Series at the same time, so it’s been a really hectic season.
+So, how does your body feel now?
 Do you feel tired?
-Or are you still okay?
+Or are you still ok?

 Kipngeno: For now, I think I’m in good shape, but you know, the season has been too long, and I’m just pushing hard every day to make sure that I finish the final group.